NotYetBenGan/base/MLZoomCamp/Capstone1/README.md

 - Run in Anaconda CMD ```predict.predict(url) ```

 A a result you again will get the classification number close to 0.

+## Containerization
+I use Docker Desktop preinstalled on my machine.
+Let's put the prediction in a Docker container.

+1. I've prepared [`Dockerfile`](Dockerfile) with instructions.
+Unfortunately, I was not able to avoid ```RUN pip install tensorflow``` command.
+It took less than 2 minutees to install during the build.
+If you know how to avoid this, please write in the review

+2. Running the Docker Container and testing

+- Run in CMD building the Docker image based on [`Dockerfile`](Dockerfile)
+    ```bash
+    docker build -t model .
+    ```

+- Run in CMD the Docker container itself
+    ```bash
+    docker run -it --rm -p 8080:8080 model
+    ```

+- Open CLI for running container the in Docker Desktop and run
+    ```bash
+    python predict.py
+    python test.py
+    ```
+- We have our prediction float number again :)